 Mr Hack’s superannuation fund, whilst not as low as mine, still has reasonable management fees.
 After re-visiting how his money is invested, he’s decided to change from a balanced investment to an indexed diversified investment within the same fund.

 This will drop the superannuation fees from 0.66% down to .16% with an annual savings of $950.
-It’s also a safe change (as safe as the stock market can be) as the money will be invested in Vanguard index fund shares.

 My previous superannuation woes didn’t end there.
 I found out I was paying for income protection insurance, total and permanent disability insurance, and life insurance through my superannuation that I wasn’t entitled to claim.